 Drop-in hours are available weekly on Wednesdays.
-For questions about Data Management, meet Vessela Ensberg in room 362 in the Shields Library (the small conference room in the Data Science Initiative space) between 3:00 PM and 5:00 PM (office hours will resume 1/10/2018).
+For questions about Data Management, meet Vessela Ensberg in room 360 in the Shields Library (the Data Science Initiative classroom) between 3:00 PM and 4:00 PM.
 For GIS questions, meet Michele Tobias in the Map Room on the lower level (basement) of Shields Library between 2:00 PM and 4:00 PM.

 Data Management Miniseries

 The purpose of the miniseries is to enable graduate students and postdocs to tackle common challenges in research, such as being able to keep track of multiple versions of protocols, data files and analyses over time, cleaning messy data, navigate collaborative projects and publish data in a way that will make them easier to find and cite.
 The workshops will take place on the indicated date between 1 P.M. and 3 P.M. in the DSI Classroom, room 360 in the Shields Library.
 To make the most out of the workshops, please, bring your laptops.
 The workshops are designed to be independent, so don’t worry if you have to miss one.
 Please, register.

 |In this workshop we will cover best practices in collecting and entering data in spreadsheets and demonstrate how to clean a messy dataset.
 Students will learn how to set up data validation to ensure consistency for numeric and text entries.
 Students practice using OpenRefine to clean incorrect and inconsistent data entries, such as misspellings and multiple data points and data types entered in a single cell.
 This workshop will be particularly useful for researchers who work with tabular data, collect data collaboratively or need to code their data entries.||Download and install OpenRefine prior to the start of the workshop or come 30 min early for assistance with installation.|